Inheritance Tax Excepted Estate: What You Need to Know

 Are there any exemptions available for spouses and civil partners?

-Yes, there are spousal exemptions available that can help minimize Inheritance Tax liability.
+Yes, there are spousal exemptions available that can help reduce your Inheritance Tax liability.
 We will summarize these exemptions and discuss their impact on Inheritance Tax planning, helping you protect your loved ones.

 How does Business Property Relief work?